aaronbarrichello/vehicle-detection-yolov8/README.md

 # Vehicle Detection Web

 ## Backend (FastAPI)
-1. Install dependencies: pip install -r requirements.txt
+1. Install the dependencies: pip install -r requirements.txt
-2. Jalankan backend: python -m uvicorn app:app --reload
+2. Install the dependencies: pip install -r requirements.txt
-3. Pastikan model YOLO sudah ada di workspace project.
-Disini dalam bentuk .pt
+3. Make sure the YOLO model is available in the project workspace, in .pt format.

 ## Frontend (HTML)
-- Buka file `index.html` di browser.
+- Open the index.html file in a browser.
-- Upload gambar/video, klik "Start Detection", hasil akan muncul di bawahnya.
+- Upload an image/video, click "Start Detection", and the results will appear below.